Illegally Grazed Horses

 Where can I find out about horse welfare?

-The Department of Environment, Food and Rural Affairs (DEFRA) have produced a code of practice for the welfare of horses and ponies.
+The Department of Environment, Food and Rural Affairs (DEFRA) have produced a code of practice for the welfare of horses, ponies, donkeys and their hybrids.
 This explains the duty of care for those who are responsible for horses and give guidance on how to provide for a horse’s need as laid down by the Animal Welfare Act.
-Download the code of practice from Gov.uk.

 What to do in an emergency situation?